Pro Bono Scholars Program Overview

 Time with the Firm

 Like other Akin Gump summer associates, in their second summer at the firm, Pro Bono Scholars have an opportunity to work on substantial pro bono matters in addition to assignments in other practices.
-We expect that, should the Pro Bono Scholars join the firm as attorneys, they will be leaders in our pro bono practice while still maintaining a full workload in their practice.
+We expect that when the Pro Bono Scholars join the firm as attorneys, they will be leaders in our pro bono practice while still maintaining a full commercial workload.
 Our former Pro Bono Scholars have taken the lead on interesting pro bono matters, from helping a charter school develop to litigating on behalf of Washington, D.C.’s taxi drivers challenging unfair cab regulations.